Lydia Williams: Arsenal: 2020–2022

 Williams signed a one-year contract with Arsenal in England's WSL in July 2020.
 She noted the "recent investment surge in European women's soccer" as a contributing factor to her signing.
 In late August, it was announced that she would be temporarily be sidelined by ankle surgery due to a pre-season injury.
 On 18 November 2020 Williams made her debut as she started in the FA Women's League Cup against North London derby rivals Tottenham Hotspur.
 The game finished 2–2 with Arsenal winning 5–4 on penalties.
 She made her league debut on 6 December 2020 against Birmingham City.

 Paris Saint-Germain: 2022–2023

 On 21 July 2022, Division 1 Féminine club Paris Saint-Germain announced the signing of Williams on a one-year deal until June 2023.
 In January 2023, she left the club after playing two official matches for the team.

-Brighton & Hove Albion: 2023–present
+Brighton & Hove Albion: 2023

 On 19 January 2023, Williams joined Brighton & Hove Albion on a permanent transfer until June 2024.

+Melbourne Victory: 2023–2025

+In September 2023, Williams was signed by Australian club Melbourne Victory on an undisclosed transfer fee, signing a two-year contract.
+In August 2025, after not playing a season due to a wrist injury, Williams announced her retirement from football.
+Over her A-League career, spanning 2008–2025, she made a total of 131 appearances with various clubs and kept a then-record of 53 clean sheets.